 Crispy grilled halloumi makes the perfect vegetarian tacos.
 Everyone will want a taste!
 A Greek / Mexican mashup that works beautifully, these tacos are made on the grill but can easily be adapted to be pan fried or oven baked.
 I think these tacos are one of the best vegetarian halloumi recipes you can try!

-Remember when I promised you lots of tacos but never ended posting any more until now?
+Remember when I promised you lots of tacos but never ended up posting any more until now?

-Well, I hope these are worth the wait.
+Well, I hope these grilled halloumi tacos are worth the wait.
 I rather think they are!

-These are a sort of fusion mash up.
-Your typical Tex-Mex elements are present: the corn tortillas, the cajun seasonings, the grilled red pepper and onion, the guacamole.
+Like many great tacos, these are a sort of fusion mash up.
+Your typical Tex-Mex elements are present: the corn tortillas, the seasonings, the grilled peppers and onion, the guacamole.
 But there’s this little hint of Greek with the halloumi cheese, the mint in the guacamole, the olives and the Greek yogurt in place of sour cream.

 But really, it doesn’t stray too far from it’s comfort zone.
 It’s a pretty legit kind of taco.

 Here’s the fun part: These tacos are made on the grill!

 Because yes, you can totally grill halloumi!
 It doesn’t melt, which makes it possible to grill, fry, and do all sorts of other fun things with.
 And this is why there are so many vegetarian recipes with halloumi.
 We can do things with it that omnivores do with meat, and then the meat eaters end up wanting the halloumi versions anyway.
 Because it’s just. so. good.

 Halloumi is Cyprus’s gift to the world’s vegetarians.
 And it’s magic.

 It turns out, tacos are quite perfect for a summer barbecue.
 We lit up our chiminea and made them just for the two of us one Sunday afternoon, which was a nice treat but left us wishing we had a few friends over to share them with!
 What could be better than a big taco barbecue party?